liz0123/SQL/Cyclistic_bike-share_analysis_case_study/Analyzes.md

 ##### Guiding Questions
 * What is the problem you are trying to solve?

-    The goal is to identify differences in how casual riders and annual members use Cyclistic's bikes in the hopes to get casual rider to become members.
+    The goal is to identify differences in how casual riders and annual members use Cyclistic's bikes in hopes of getting casual riders to become members.

 * How can your insights drive business decisions?

-    These insights can be use to increase the number of annual memberships furthering the company's success.
+    These insights can be used to increase the number of annual memberships furthering the company's success.

 ---

 ### Prepare
-The data has been upload to this folder.
+The data has been uploaded to this folder.
 The data is ROCCC (reliable, original, comprehensive, current, cited).
-This is a practice dataset from google making it credibile and the data is limited to times and locations so bias don't play much of a role.
+This is a practice dataset from google making it credibile and the data is limited to times and locations so bias doesn't play much of a role.
-However keeping the overall goal in mind, the data doesn't take into account things like rider's financail needs which would play a large role in increasing memberships.
+However keeping the overall goal in mind, the data doesn't take into account things like rider's financial needs which would play a large role in increasing memberships.
-On the over hand, this data can provide key insights where and for how long the riders use the bikes which can lead to key differences in annual member vs casual riders.
+On the other hand, this data can provide key insights into where and for how long the riders use the bikes which can lead to key differences in annual members vs casual riders.

 The data contains the following information: